Travel in Austria

 VIEWS

 In 1420, under the rule of Duke Albrecht V, the Jews suffered from severe decrees and pogroms.
-Many were imprisoned, tortured, and executed or forcibly baptized.
-The poor Jews were expelled, and the wealthy were imprisoned.
-Those who remained free were forced to hide and fortify themselves in the “Or Zaru’a” synagogue that stood in the square.
+Many were imprisoned, tortured, executed, or forcibly baptized.
+The poor Jews were expelled, while the wealthy were imprisoned.
+Those who remained free had to hide and fortify themselves in the “Or Zaru’a” synagogue that stood in the square.
 After a three-day siege and severe hunger, they were all forced to commit suicide.
 It is told that the community’s rabbi, Rabbi Yonah, set the synagogue on fire with its occupants inside so they would die as martyrs.
 The remaining 200 Jews were accused of heinous crimes and burned alive (in the area where the Erdberg bus station is today).
 The Duke decided there was no place for Jews in Austria, confiscated all their property and homes, and took the stones of the destroyed synagogue to build the old University of Vienna (this university no longer exists).
 Despite the Duke’s efforts to eradicate the Jews from Vienna, a new ghetto grew in the second district, Leopoldstadt.

 There are two “souvenirs” from this terrible period in the square: